ELENA PINSKER (2017)

-Mel took their first Graphic Design course in high school and fell in love with design editing.
-Mel is new to both the campus and the newspaper business, and is excited to finally begin pursuing their journalistic dreams in a college setting.
-When Mel isn't working on layouts,they're studying; when Mel's not studying, they're playing trombone in the Jazz Band and Orchestra; when Mel isn't playing, they're working at the Denison Library; when Mel isn't doing any of those things, Mel, theoretically, eats and sleeps.
-Mel's major is currently undecided, but they hopes to study English, FGSS, and (ideally) the history of Middle Earth.
+Abbey took her first Graphic Design course in high school and fell in love with design editing.
+She is new to both the campus and the newspaper business, and is excited to finally begin pursuing her journalistic dreams in a college setting.
+When she isn't working on layouts, she's studying; when she's not studying, she's playing trombone in the Jazz Band and Orchestra; when she isn't playing, she's working at the Denison Library; when she isn't doing any of those things, she, theoretically, eats and sleeps.
+Her major is currently undecided, but she hopes to study English, FGSS, and (ideally) the history of Middle Earth.

 Though she's had four years of designing for her high school magazine, Jenny is at heart a math and science loving nerd.
 She is an adventure-seeking that is interested and excited to do pretty much everything from drawing to singing to skateboarding around Mudd.
 You can find her work on the center Spotlight spreads for each issue.

 Rachel Miller-Haughton (2017)

 Rachel is new to journalism but has always enjoyed pointing out other people's mistakes.
 This English major from San Diego is thrilled to continue doing so with The Scripps Voice as copy editor.
 She enjoys writing short stories and poems and has been published in an anthology of young poets.
 Rachel reads nonstop, and likes it best when she can eat Thai food at the same time.